Getting Free Traffic To Your Website

 So once get a few visitors on your site, and after you make a few sales, you'll start to think, “Awesome!
 How do I get more of this?!”

 The answer is traffic.
 More traffic.
 And not just any traffic, you need targeted traffic.
 That means visitors coming to your website that want what you are selling.
 I'll get into this below.

-What’s that?
-You don’t know if anyone’s visiting your website?
+What's that?
+You don't know if anyone's visiting your website?
 Watch this video to see how you can start tracking visits on your site.
+There are also various traffic tracking plugins that you can use.
 PS, if you are using Jetpack to track visitors, I recommend you stop using it.
-It’s draining your resources, and Google Analytics provides much more insight.
+It's draining your resources, and Google Analytics provides much more insight.

 Also, I should let you know that part of getting targeted traffic is knowing how to do proper keyword research.
 Am I putting the cart in front of the horse here?
 No. First understand how important traffic is.
 Then understand where to get it from.
 Then understand how to get it via keyword research.
 That'll come in BNMG Vol. 8

 Without people on your site, you're not making sales.
 Without the right people on your site, you are still not making sales.